NORTHAMPTON AREA SCHOOL DISTRICT

 Additionally, children entering 7th grade need the following:

-1 dose of tetanus, diphtheria, acellular pertussis (Tdap) on the first day of 7th grade
+1 dose of tetanus, diphtheria, acellular pertussis (Tdap) by the first day of 7th grade

-1 dose of meningococcal conjugate vaccine (MCV) on the first day of 7th grade
+1 dose of meningococcal conjugate vaccine (MCV) by the first day of 7th grade

 * Usually given as DTP or DTaP or DT or TD

 ** A fourth dose is not necessary if the third dose was administered at age 4 years or older and at least 6 months after the previous dose.

 Additionally, children entering 12th grade need the following:

 1 dose of MCV by the first day of 12th grade.
 If one dose was given at 16 years of age or older, that shall count as the 12th grade dose.